AAIR-lab/ATAM/README.md

 Abstract high level domain can be provided in the form of PDDL or PPDDL.
 Two different planners FF and LAO* solver are available to solve PDDL and PPDDL problems respectively.

-For adding a new domain, create a new directory in test_domains/ directory, eg. test_domains/ExampleDomain, where 'ExampleDomain' is the name of the new domain.
+For adding a new domain, create a new directory in test_domains/ directory, e.g. test_domains/ExampleDomain, where 'ExampleDomain' is the name of the new domain.
-Provide paths for domain and problem files in test_domains/ExampleDomain/DomainConfig.py and choose the appropriate task planner (FF for deteministic planning and LAO* Solver for stochastic problems) here.
+Provide paths for domain and problem files in test_domains/ExampleDomain/DomainConfig.py and choose the appropriate task planner (FF for deterministic planning and LAO* Solver for stochastic problems) here.

 Config.py contains default configurations for executing the code.
 You can select the domain you want to execute here.
 It provides default configuration arguments, which can be overwritten by test_domains/ExampleDomain/DomainConfig.py.

 ### 2. ActionConfig

 This is the main part of the inputs.
 It maps high level abstract actions with their low level counterparts.
-This file defines the configuration of  low level actions including low level arguments, preconditions, and effects which are abstracted in the high-lvel.
+This file defines the configuration of  low level actions including low level arguments, preconditions, and effects which are abstracted in the high-level.
 The example of this file can be found at test_domains/DemoActionfig.json, which specifies an ActionConfig for a pick and place domain.

 **config_map** in the file specifies the actions which requires low level refinements.
 All the actions which do not require any low level refinements should be places in **ignore_hl_actions** in the ActionConfig file.

 ##### Config_map
-For each action in **config_map** following properties needs to be defined.
+For each action in **config_map** following properties need to be defined.
 - name: The name of the action should match the name of the PDDL/PPDDL action.
 - HL_ARGS: This specifies the high-level arguments.
 The sequence of these arguments should match the sequence of arguments (parameters) defined in PDDL/PPDDL.
 - LL_ARGS: This specifies the low-level arguments, it's generators, and the type of the low level arguments.For example,